Fergus-Meldrum/docker-laravel-mysql-notes-app/README.md

 ### Start the Project

 Start the project using Laravel Sail, ensure the necessary ports are not in use.
-If the command fails, free up the ports or modify the Dockerfile accordingly:
+If the command fails, free up the ports or modify the `docker-compose.yml` accordingly:

 ```sh
 ./vendor/bin/sail up